-V. The Sanctuary in the Mustard (32b) - so that the fowls of the air may lodge under the shadow of it.
+V. The Sanctuary in the Mustard (32b) - Which indeed is the least of all seeds: but when it is grown, it is the greatest among herbs, and becometh a tree, so that the birds of the air come and lodge in the branches thereof.
 Jesus reveals the mustard seed produced a tree large enough to accommodate birds lodging within its branches.
 Now, some look at this statement and view it negatively.
 They refer back to the parable of the sower and the soils.
 Clearly the birds that devour the seeds that fell by the wayside picture Satan.
 Some conclude that Jesus is speaking of sin and error in the church.
 One cannot deny that churches deal with sin and error.
 She is made up of sinners saved by grace.
-Our flesh is not redeemed and is prone to sin.
-I understand that; but I do not view this negatively.
+Our flesh is not redeemed and it is prone to sin.
+I understand that, but I do not view this negatively.
 Jesus says nothing to imply a negative scene.
 The mustard seed was planted, being very small; and yet it produced a tree that provided sanctuary for the birds of the air.

 • What comes to mind when you consider birds lodging in a tree?
 They nest there, providing a place of safety and security to lay their eggs and raise their young.
 It is a place that promotes and supports life.
-It serves as a place where the young are fed and instructed in flight.
+It serves a place where the young are fed and instructed in flight.
 All of that is a beautiful picture of the church within the world.
 She is a place of safety and security.
 A place where people are born into the family of God through Christ the Lord.
 The young and old alike are fed within the church.
 Instruction is given for our daily lives.
 The church is a blessing to all who dwell within it.
 It is a sanctuary of peace and security.
 We must do our part to ensure this particular sanctuary remains strong and vibrant for those who are yet to be born.